Drvo znanja

-Drvo znanja (meaning Tree of Knowledge in English) is a Croatian popular science magazine targeting children published monthly (except in summer) by SysPrint.
-The magazine is based in Zagreb, Croatia.
+Drvo znanja (meaning Tree of Knowledge in English) was a Croatian popular science magazine targeting children published monthly (except in summer) until 2013 by SysPrint.
+The magazine was based in Zagreb, Croatia.

 History and profile

 Drvo znanja was first published in 1998.
-The magazine targets the students attending the fifth through the eighth grades.
-It usually covers all topics related to curricula such as plants, animals, history, art, technology, science, earth, human body, atlas, sport and English (the magazine dedicates two pages to learning English).
-The number of pages in each article varies between 80 and 110 color pages.
+The magazine targeted students attending the fifth through the eighth grades.
+It usually covered all topics related to curricula such as plants, animals, history, art, technology, science, Earth, human body, atlas, sport and English (the magazine dedicated two pages to learning English).
+The number of pages in each article varied between 80 and 110 color pages.
 There are Drvo znanja casings in different colors (green, blue, black etc.).
-The magazine usually includes features such as a readers' mail section, CD, web-links, posters, quiz, news from the world (usually the latest results of researches).
+The magazine usually included features such as a readers' mail section, CD, web-links, posters, quiz, news from the world (usually the latest results of researches).